-Considering the hyper-methylated of STC2 promoter, we analyzed the promoter region of STC2, and identified the core region of the STC2 promoter was -358/+286 fragment.
-It is quite remarkable noting that the activity of STC2 promoter was correlated with the protein and mRNA expression levels of STC2, suggesting that the transcriptional regulation is essential to the expression of STC2.
-And with analysis of the core region of STC2 promoter, GC box was distributed in a large number, and GC box was reported to be a potential binding site of transcription factor Sp1[41,42], thus we hypothesize that Sp1 might be involved in the regulation of STC2 expression.
+Because of the hypermethylated STC2 promoter, we analyzed the promoter region of STC2 and identified that the core region of the STC2 promoter was the -358/+286 fragment.
+Remarkably, the activity of the STC2 promoter was correlated with the protein and mRNA expression levels of STC2, suggesting that transcriptional regulation is essential to the expression of STC2.
+Upon analysis of the core region of STC2 promoter, a GC-rich region was identified.
+Previously, GC box was reported to be a potential binding site of the transcription factor Sp1[41,42].
+Thus, we hypothesized that Sp1 might be involved in the regulation of STC2 expression.
 The overexpression of Sp1 could upregulate the promoter activity of STC2 and enhance its expression levels.
-To confirm the role of Sp1 in the overexpression of STC2 in colon tumor tissues, knockdown of Sp1 was subjected, and the results showed that silence of Sp1 expression also decreased the expression and promoter activity of STC2.
-And with these results, we firstly present that transcription factor Sp1 played important role in the overexpression of STC2 in COAD.
+To confirm the role of Sp1 in the overexpression of STC2 in colon tumor tissues, knockdown of Sp1 was performed.
+The results showed that silence of Sp1 expression decreased the expression and promoter activity of STC2.
+Based on these results, we concluded that the transcription factor Sp1 played an important role in the overexpression of STC2 in COAD.

-In this study, we reported that STC2 was high expressed in the COAD, and the expression levels of STC2 was closely associated with the development of cancer.
-Besides, the high expression of STC2 represented low survival rate, suggesting that STC2 might be a novel biomarker for prognosis of COAD.
-Furthermore, our study is the first to report that Sp1 transcription factor can regulate the expression of STC2 in the transcription level.
-Thus, our finding provides new insights into the overexpression of STC2 in the COAD.
+In this study, we reported that STC2 expression was high in COAD and that the expression levels of STC2 was closely associated with the development of cancer.
+In addition, high expression of STC2 is linked to low survival rate, suggesting that STC2 might be a novel biomarker for prognosis of COAD.
+Our study is the first to report that the Sp1 transcription factor can regulate the expression of STC2 at the transcription level.
+Thus, our findings provide new insights into the overexpression of STC2 in COAD.

 ARTICLE HIGHLIGHTS